-The survey fieldwork period for the maternity survey is 18 weeks.
-The time taken to complete the survey process will depend on many factors.
-We very strongly recommend making full use of this to maximise responses from younger and black and minority ethnic (BME) groups as previous research shows that these groups take longer to respond5.
-If your trusts population has high proportions of either group, it is especially vital you allow enough fieldwork time to capture responses from these people.
+The fieldwork period for the Maternity Survey is 18 weeks.
+We recommend making full use of this time to maximise responses from younger and black and minority ethnic (BME) groups as previous research shows that these groups take longer to respond3.
+If your trust's population has high proportions of either group, it is especially vital that you allow enough fieldwork time to capture responses from these people.
 The best way to optimise the length of available fieldwork is to ensure that you generate your sample promptly which will enable your approved contractor to mail out your questionnaire packs promptly.